 in the quality of public language and in writers' festivals.
 Robert

-is Deputy Dean of the School of Humanities at Flinders University.
+is Deputy Dean of the School of Humanities and Creative Arts at

 Rosoff was born in Boston, educated at Harvard and